-program students must meet other specified Education Professional Standards Board requirements in order to secure certification.
-Students in education must earn a 2.50 overall GPA in all course work in order to graduate.
-Note also that in each of the following areas a 2.50 overall GPA is required as well as no grade lower than "C": 1) professional educational and all collateral courses 2) subject matter.
+The major in Elementary Education prepares students to teach in grades P-5 or work in other capacities with the young child.
+In addition to the curriculum requirements listed below, students in this program must meet the requirements for admission to the Teacher Education Program and Student Teaching.
+Upon successful completion of this program students must meet other specified Education Professional Standards Board requirements in order to secure certification.
+Students in education must earn a 2.75 overall GPA in all course work in order to graduate.
+Note also that in each of the following areas a 2.75 overall GPA is required as well as no grade lower than "C": 1) professional educational and all collateral courses 2) subject matter.